1. For what ages are Grapevine Studies Bible lessons appropriate?

 9. What is the difference between Beginner and Level 1?

 The Beginners program focuses on the main accounts of the Bible.
 In Level 1, students are introduced to the Bible timeline and continue to learn about the major characters and events of the Bible.
-Beginners draw two drawings per page while Level 1 students draw four drawings per page.
+Beginners and Level 1 draw two drawings per page.

 10. What is the difference between Level 1 and Level 2?

 Level 2 students read more Scripture and memorize additional Bible facts.
+Beginners and Level 1 draw two drawings per page while Level 2 students draw four drawings per page.
 In addition to memory verses Level 2 students also learn:

 Old Testament facts: